 Carbohydrates are found in all plant foods (for example, fruits, vegetables, grains, beans, and peas).
 Sweets such as candies, cakes, cookies, and sugar-sweetened drinks also contain carbohydrates.
 Many of these carbohydrates are in the form of added sugar, which will create a spike in blood-glucose levels.
-Minimize added sugar and prioritize whole grains, whole fruits, and vegetables throughout the day.
+Minimize added sugar and prioritize whole grains, fruits, vegetables, and lean protein throughout the day.